Bathurst 1000: V8 Supercars era

 The 2013 season saw manufacturers other than Ford and Holden enter the Bathurst 1000 for the first time since 1998, under the New Generation V8 Supercar (originally known as Car of the Future) regulations that were introduced that year.
 Nissan returned with four Nissan Altimas run by Kelly Racing.
 Mercedes-Benz returned through Australian GT Championship team Erebus Motorsport with its three Mercedes-Benz E63 AMGs.
 From 2013, the event became part of the newly formed Pirtek Enduro Cup within the Supercars season, along with the series' other two-driver races, the Sandown 500 and Gold Coast 600.
 The 2013 race itself was a close finish between Ford's factory team drivers from Ford Performance Racing, Mark Winterbottom and Steven Richards, and Triple Eight Race Engineering's Jamie Whincup and Paul Dumbrell.
 In 2013 the 1000 km was completed in the record time of six hours, eleven minutes and twenty-seven seconds.
 This was Ford's first victory since 2008.
 It was also the first time since 1977 that an overtly Ford factory backed car triumphed.

 The 2014 Supercheap Auto Bathurst 1000 saw Volvo return for the first time since 1998, with Garry Rogers Motorsport entering two Volvo S60s.
 Between the 2013 and 2014 races, the track was resurfaced.
 This new track surface resulted in a marked reduction of lap times, and during free practice many of the drivers recorded times that were under the existing practice lap record.
 As with the early Phillip Island races, some of this new surface started to break up early in the race, particularly at Griffin's Bend.
 Many drivers were caught off guard and ran into the tyre wall due to the debris on the track.

 With 100 laps remaining, the officials suspended the race with a red flag, only the third red flag at the race after 1981 and 1992.
 The cars were then lined up on pit straight, and controversy ensued as teams exploited the regulations and performed repairs on the cars.
 Once the track repairs were finished the race resumed in single file under the safety car.
-Racing recommenced shortly after but competition was further interrupted by a number of safety car periods.
+Racing soon recommenced, but competition was further interrupted by a number of safety-car periods.
 The race was run to its full distance and finished in the early evening, with Ford Performance Racing drivers Chaz Mostert and Paul Morris taking victory on the final lap, after the lead car of Jamie Whincup and Paul Dumbrell ran low on fuel.
 Morris and Mostert had started the race from last position after being excluded from qualifying.

 In 2015, Chaz Mostert experienced a major reversal of fortunes, with a heavy qualifying crash leaving him with a fractured femur and wrist, and ruling his car out for the weekend.
 The incident also injured several marshals.
 On Sunday, after a mid-race rain shower, Craig Lowndes and Steven Richards eventually prevailed for their sixth and fourth wins of the Bathurst 1000 respectively.
-It was Lowndes' thirteenth podium at the event, which is an all-time record.
+It was Lowndes' thirteenth podium at the event, an all-time record.